“Fung enticed us into a world of delicacy and finesse.”

 BIOGRAPHY

-In 2025, Mr. Fung gave the first major United States performance of Grażyna Bacewicz’s Piano Concerto (1949) with the California Symphony under Donato Cabrera.
-Other highlights of the current season include the world premiere of Pat Carrabré’s Piano Concerto: A Guest on These Lands (2024) and Beethoven’s Choral Fantasy with the Kamloops Symphony.
-He also appears as soloist and conductor in performances of Bach’s complete Brandenburg Concertos at the Northern Lights Music Festival, alongside engagements with Orchestra Wellington, the Baltimore Chamber Orchestra, and the OK Mozart Festival.
-Festival and recital appearances this season include performances at the Anchorage, Arizona Friends of Chamber Music, Asheville, Bridgehampton, Borromeo, Calgary Pro Musica, Grand Canyon, and Savannah Music Festivals, as well as concerts at Boston University, Lee University, Northern Arizona University, UCLA, and Wofford College.
+In 2025, Mr. Fung gave the first major United States performance of Grażyna Bacewicz’s Piano Concerto (1949) with the California Symphony and Donato Cabrera.
+Highlights of the current season include the world premiere of Patrick Carrabré’s Piano Concerto: A Guest on These Lands (2024) and Beethoven’s Choral Fantasy with the Kamloops Symphony alongside engagements with Baltimore Chamber Orchestra, Fort Wayne Philharmonic, Orchestra Wellington, and the OK Mozart Festival.
+He returns to the Northern Lights Festival as soloist and conductor in performances of Bach’s complete Brandenburg Concertos.
+Festival and recital appearances this season include performances at the Anchorage Chamber Music Festival, Arizona Friends of Chamber Music, Asheville Chamber Music Society, Bridgehampton Music Festival, Borromeo Music Festival, Calgary Pro Musica, Chamber Music Hawaii, Grand Canyon Music Festival, Savannah Music Festival, and Vancouver Recital Society, as well as at Lee University, Northern Arizona University, UCLA, and Wofford College.

 As a recitalist and chamber musician, Mr. Fung is a frequent guest artist at prestigious festivals and venues worldwide.
 Notable festival appearances include Aspen, Blossom, Caramoor, Edinburgh, Hong Kong Arts, Ottawa, Ravinia, and Tippet Rise.
 At his Edinburgh International Festival debut, the Edinburgh Guide described Mr. Fung as being “impossibly virtuosic, prodigiously talented... and who probably does ten more impossible things daily before breakfast.”
 He has captivated audiences at Carnegie Hall, the Kennedy Center, Lincoln Center, Louvre, Gewandhaus, Palais des Beaux-Arts, and Zürich Tonhalle, as well as the major halls in Asia, including the Beijing Concert Hall, Guangzhou Opera House, Hong Kong Town Hall, Seoul Arts Center, Shanghai Oriental Art Center, Taiwan National Concert Hall, and Tianjin Grand Theater.
 Notable collaborations include performances with the Brentano, Dover, Jupiter, and Verona Quartets.